 For ferrous metal (iron), see if a magnet will stick to them.
 Cast iron skillets will pass this test.
 Other cookware with exteriors of stainless steel or another finish may also have a ferrous layer incorporated.

 If you want the best from your nonstick cookware, check out my article on how to prolong the life of a nonstick pan.
-If your pan has succumbed to scratches and the aluminum is exposed, you might want to replace it (see why in my article on healthy cookware choices).
-So what do you do with this worn pan?

 Just some ideas.